TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/ethercat_slave.md

 ##### Industrial Communications SDK Version 10.00.00

-- Firmware Version : x.5.43
+- Firmware Version : x.5.50
-- Fix for PINDSW-47   : Single datagram accessing multiple FMMU mapped areas using LRD/LWR commands from a single SubDevice
+- Fix for PINDSW-47   : Single datagram accessing multiple FMMU mapped areas using LRD/LWR commands from a single SubDevice.
+    - Do note that if this feature is enabled, then the Process Path latency will be dynamically increased to take care of the timing constraints.
+Please refer to Register 0xED0 of Vendor Specific Register in \ref ETHERCAT_SUBDEVICE_CONTROLLER_REGISTER_LIST
 - Fix for PINDSW-141  : LRW access to non-interleaved input and output process data of multiple SubDevices does not work.
     - This will make EtherCAT SubDevice compatibile with default mode of few open source EtherCAT MainDevice like [SOEM](https://github.com/OpenEtherCATsociety/SOEM) and [IgH](https://gitlab.com/etherlab.org/ethercat).
 - Bug-fix for PINDSW-8246 : Triple buffer issue - Not getting the latest data from buffer during free-run mode.